Frequently Asked Questions

 What all does the App block?

 The App provides System wide blocking of malicious trackers and other spyware.
 This means that the entire internet traffic of the device is routed through the VPN tunnel which is wholly resident on the device.
 This includes all software and browsers on your device.
 Please see the How it Works page to get a better picture of the app’s working.
+Our latest Blocklist has been significantly beefed up and will block over 325,000 tracking and malicious domains by default.

 Please explain in layman’s terms what the App does.